Topological extension including quantum jump: Topological invariants

-as Sec. \ref{sec:GBZ} and Appendix \ref{app:multigbz} show, the region of $\beta_{GBZ,1,2}$ is Eq. (\ref{eq:aGBZ1})- Eq. (\ref{eq:aGBZ4}).
-However, this is not the case in reality, since the different bands of $E_\mu(\beta)$ may correspond to different $h_\mu$, and to define the winding number, in Eq. (\ref{eq:omeganojump}), we have
+here $\beta_{GBZ,1,2}$ is determined by Eq. (\ref{eq:aGBZ1}), Eq. (\ref{eq:aGBZ2}), as shown in Sec. \ref{sec:aGBZ_nojump}.
+However, this is not the case in reality, because different bands $E_\mu(\beta)$ may have distinct projections on the complex plane, corresponding to different sub-GBZs.
+Moreover, their contributions are also nonadditive in nature, because

-thus when $\beta_{GBZ,1}$ coincides with $\beta_{GBZ,2}$, Eq. (\ref{eq:omeganojump}) cannot be reduced to the previous single GBZ cases as Eq. (\ref{eq:h12}).
-Here we use the ``wave function'' method introduced in \cite{yang2020nonhermitiana}, which is
+thus when $\beta_{GBZ,1}=\beta_{GBZ,2}$, Eq. (\ref{eq:omeganojump}) cannot be reduced to the single GBZ case as in Eq. (\ref{eq:h12}).
+To solve this problem, we use the ``wave function'' method introduced in Ref. \cite{yang2020nonhermitiana}, which is defined as